BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/Developing.md

   - Check service with: `kubectl get services`
     - (with MiniKube the external ip will show as pending - this is expected)
     - You can map/expose a port that you can access on your machine by running:
-      - `minikube service deployment-name` (NOTE: This is only for using Minikube during development on your machine)
+      - `minikube service service-name` (NOTE: This is only for using Minikube during development on your machine)

+## Pulling latest Images

+- If you push a new image with `:latest` tag to your registry, but did not change your deployment template yaml, then you need to delete it (`kubectl delete -f deployment.yaml`) and reapply with `kubectl apply -f deployment.yaml` to get the latest image pulled
+- If you made a change to your deployment yaml then everytime you apply it, it will pull the image with the `:latest` tag from the registry as long as you specify `:latest` on your image name in the deployment.yaml file

 ### Scaling